Controller identification and contact details

 In relation to personal data collected for the conclusion of contracts on the procurement of the purchase and sale of investment instruments and contracts on investment instrument portfolio management, the personal data controllers are Conseq Investment Management, a.s. and Conseq Funds investiční společnost, a.s. or QI investiční společnost, a.s. (depending on which of these investment companies is the administrator of the fund whose units or investment shares are included in the portfolio under the contract).

-In relation to personal data gathered for the conclusion of contracts on supplementary pension schemes and contracts on supplementary pension savings, the personal data controllers are Conseq Investment Management, a.s. and Conseq penzijní společnost, a.s.
+In relation to personal data gathered for the conclusion of contracts on supplementary pension schemes and contracts on supplementary pension savings and related guarantee agreements, the personal data controllers are Conseq Investment Management, a.s. and Conseq penzijní společnost, a.s.

 Purpose and scope of personal data processing